Read Policies

 @batch.feature_set(

-data_sources={"snowflake": ReadPolicy.NewOnly},
+data_sources={"snowflake_datasource": ReadPolicy.NewOnly},

-timestamp_column_name="DATE_CREATED" # --> must be included in transformation output
+timestamp_column_name="date_created" # --> must be included in transformation output

 )